rajat-gupta1/Cache-Emulator/README.md

 ## Events

-The program is monitoring the following events: a) Instruc8on Counts
+The program is monitoring the following events:
+a) Instruction Counts
 b) Read Hits
 c) Read Misses
 d) Write Hits